 Bridgestone Turanza T005 review

-“Well liked by our customers, this model has a good overall customer rating of 4.6/5.
-Buyers often praise the tyre’s low noise levels and the ability to perform in wet and dry conditions.”
+'Well liked by Black Circles customers, this tyre has a good overall rating of 4.5/5 from more than 2,900 reviews.
+Buyers praise low noise levels and performance in the wet and dry.'

 - 1IntroductionWhat are the best tyres for your car?
 We test 10 tyres to see which is best

 - 2Hankook Ventus S1 evo3Well deserved win for Hankook, the Ventus S1 evo3 excelled in the wet

 - 3Michelin Pilot Sport 4Another second place for Michelin, this time with the Pilot Sport 4

 - 4Vredestein UltracThe Vredestein Ultrac takes third with great scores across almost every category

 - 5Bridgestone Turanza T005 - currently readingThe Bridgestone Turanza T005's fuel economy is undoubtedly it's biggest selling point